Aziz-Ru/CSE-Degree/Js/React/Readme.md

 - ### Components
   React divides web pages into reusable and immutable components.Component-based development simplifies code organization and maintenance.Each component can have its own state and props.there are two types of component first functional component and class component.
 ## ReactJS Lifecycle
+React component lifecycle refers to the sequence of events that occur during the lifespan of a React component, from its creation to its destruction.
 - ### Initialization
   This is the stage where the component is constructed with the given Props and default state.
 This is done in the constructor of a Component Class.
 - ### Mounting Phase